 At times critical or core updates become available for your WordPress files.
 A critical WordPress website update means there could be an issue with your WordPress website.
 Ignoring this type of issue or update can impact your site significantly.

 Basically, this type of update means that there has been a change to the WordPress Content Management System (CMS) itself.
 Usually, this type of update involves a completely new version of WordPress, including a new version number and name.
-As of March 2021, the latest version of WordPress is 5.6, named “Simone” for the famous Latin and Afro-Cuban Jazz musician Arturo O’Farrill.
+As of October 2021, the latest version of WordPress is 5.8, named “Tatum” for the famous Latin and Afro-Cuban Jazz musician Arturo O’Farrill.

 Here is a little tidbit for your next trivia night; all WordPress versions are named after famous (or not so famous) Jaz musicians.
 Here is a complete list of WordPress names and versions that you can use to really impress your friends, if you are a nerd like me, that is.